sterling-tenn/discord-message-logger/README.md

 from the events, filters out the channel id, and the content of the message<br/>

-does not currently support logging embeds, outpu will be empty<br/>
+does not currently support logging embeds, output will be empty<br/>